 While holding the toilet seat nut with one hand tighten the plastic bolt with the tool.

-I actually placed the extra metal washers between the toilet seat nuts and bowl.
-But this is unnecessary, I just did it so that if the seat needed to be adjusted forward or backward later on the washers would be available.
+We actually placed the extra metal washers between the toilet seat nuts and bowl.
+But this is unnecessary, we just did it so that if the seat needed to be adjusted forward or backward later on the washers would be available.